Sokkeldirektoratet

 Meter tubes and adjacent piping

-(1) Meter tubes and adjacent piping (pipes and pipe components) shall be constructed and installed such that
+(1) Meter tubes and adjacent piping systems (pipes and pipe components) shall be constructed and installed such that

 1. rated operating conditions for measuring instruments and the measuring system are met under normal operating conditions,

-2. maintenance and repairs, to the greatest possible extent, can be performed without losing measurement data and without affecting oil and gas production, and
+2. maintenance and repairs, to the greatest possible extent, can be performed without losing measurement data and without affecting the oil and gas production, and

 3. installation effects are minimised.